grind-rip/docs/trees.md

 Additionally, since tree operations only modify the nodes on the path from the root to the impacted node and computation can be done in constant time from precomputed values, the total cost of modifying nodes after a tree operation is O(log n) assuming the tree is balanced.

 Augmented trees are used in AVL trees, ranking (order statistics), and range queries with O(log n) time complexity.

+## Balanced Trees

+For binary search trees, the time complexity for finding a node is logarithmic **only** if the tree is balanced.
+If the tree is highly skewed (i.e., the tree is a linked list), performance degrades to O(n).
+There are several mechanisms for balancing a tree including tree rotations, treaps, AVL trees, 2-3 trees, 2-3-4 trees (B-trees, red-black trees), splay trees, scapegoat trees, etc...

 ## Techniques